Les Illuminés

-Les Illuminés is a collection of narratives or essays by the French poet and author Gérard de Nerval.
-Subtitled Recits et Portraits, it was published in 1852.
+Les Illuminés, ou Les Précurseurs du Socialisme is a collection of narratives or essays by the French poet and author Gérard de Nerval published in 1852.
+In 2022, a complete translation by Peter Valente was published by Wakefield Press under the title The Illuminated, or The Precursors of Socialism: Tales and Portraits.

 The book consists of six narratives relating the adventures and mishaps of historical figures whose lives reflected different aspects of Nerval’s own experiences.
 It is a male counterpart to his Les Filles du feu.
 The concerns of socialism in the eighteenth century and the French Revolution underline most of the narratives.
-The book is also subtitled: Les precurseurs du socialisme.